frossm/rpncalc/mdbook/src/Chapters/HighLevelUsage.md

 Commands do the more exciting things.
 You can add the speed of light constant to the stack (`sol`) or PI (`pi`), take the sine of the number, add it to a memory slot, and then save that sequence of commands as a user defined function.
 Most of the rest of this guide will be talking about the various RPNCalc commands.

 Lastly, as of `v4.6.0`, the arrow keys can be used within RPNCalc.
 Up/Down will move you through your historical entries, and Left/Right will move you within the current command line.
 This is probably what you would have expected it to do as it behaves similar to common consoles.

+## Precision
+The intent of RPNCalc is to have unlimited precision in the numbers and calculations.
+RPNCalc leverages a Java technology called `BigDecimal` which limits precision only by the amount of memory in your machine.
+This is most likely more than you will ever need.
+However, the program does make use of several Java math methods which must be done via a Java `Double`.

+A `Double` has the following characteristics:
+- The upper range of a double in Java is `1.7976931348623157 x 10^308`
+- The lower range of a double in Java is `4.9 x 10^-324`

+I will attempt to point out in this guide when a command is using `Double` and therefore has a limit on precision.
+And please don't use RPNCalc in a life or death situation.